What Is an MQL? 7 Steps to Defining a Marketing-Qualified Lead (MQL)

 5. Determine behavioral qualification information

 People leave digital footprints that show you what they’re interested in, and sometimes you can also see how urgent their issue is.
 Through observing buyer behaviors, you’ll develop criteria for which actions qualify a lead to speak to sales.
 For example, downloading certain white papers or attending specific webinars might be actions historically taken by leads who go on to buy.
 People who spend a certain amount of time on a pricing page and return to that page several times over the course of a day or two may be displaying a sense of urgency.
-Some organizations ask “Would you like to be contacted by sales?” on their registration forms to make it easy for a lead to self-identify as ready and willing to talk to sales – right now.
+Some organizations ask “Would you like to be contacted by sales?” on their registration forms to make it easy for a lead to self-identify as an MQL who is ready and willing to talk to sales – right now.

 6. Forecast whether marketing can deliver enough qualified leads